MediaArea/MediaConch/FuncReqImplementationCheck.md

 The registered checks shall be categorized according to its associated authority and specification document.
 The grouping of rules shall enable the user to select parts of an implementation check if necessary.
 For instance the Matroska specificiation is comprised of several versions and several underlying specifications, such as Extensible Binary Meta Language (EBML).
 The implementation checker should be able to test if a file is valid according to all known checks asscoiated with Matroska, but should also be able to validate a file against only the rules derived from the Extensible Binary Meta Language specification.

+### Demultiplexing

+MediaArea's project focus includes two formats of encoded audiovisual data (FFV1 and LPCM) that are usually found within other container formats (which may or may not be Matroska).
+We intend the implementation checker to function properly for FFV1 and LPCM even if they are not contained within Matroska.
+MediaInfo already contains the ability to parse encoded streams from container formats such as AVI, QuickTime, MXF, and many others.
+By re-licensing MediaInfo under Preforma's licesning requirements we can ensure that the implementation checker maintain relevance for file formats such as FFV1 in AVI and FFV1 in QuickTime (both found widely in early discovery interviews and surveys).
+In these cases the Implementation Checker will report on the implemetnation of the supported formats specifically (here FFV1) and not focus on unsupported container formats which happen to be deployed.

+### Implementation Checker

 The implementation checker receives the incoming data from the file added to the system to be inspected and the desired specification chosen within the Policy Checker and verifies that they match or that the file's parameters fit within the range of the policy's rule set.

 The results of this check is sent to the Reporter (via the Core), which then translates the errors into the expected output.